 run;

-From, the Proc Freq output, you can see that the count of diagnosis has been generated along with the count of missing values in the dataset.
+From the Proc Freq output, you can see that the count of diagnoses has been generated along with the count of missing values in the dataset.